-A minor letdown was that the laser carved characters can easily wear off.
+A minor letdown was that the laser carved characters wear off easily.

 You have the option of choosing between three backlight colors (red, blue, pink) which for the price we thought was just fine.

 The big major issue with this keyboard is that it’s a relatively cheap build with really bright LED lighting.
-This can cause it to actually overheat if you play on it for too long.
+This can cause it to overheat if you play on it for too long.
 It has to be said though, that this requires you to play A LOT in one sitting and we did not experience it.
-The overheat can be easily fixed by unplugging the keyboard for a little while.
-This will never be a problem for a casual gamer, whom this keyboard is obviously made for.
-It is, however, an unforgiving problem for a serious hardcore gamer.
+The overheating can be easily fixed by unplugging the keyboard for a little while.
+This will never be a problem for a casual gamer, for whom this keyboard is clearly made.
+It is, however, an unforgivable problem for a serious hardcore gamer.

-This keyboard is an excellent choice for any casual gamer, who games a few hours a day or less.
-And to those gamers, we highly recommend it, considering it is has a very affordable pricing.
+This keyboard is an excellent choice for any casual gamer, which games a few hours a day or less.
+And to those gamers, we highly recommend it, considering it has very affordable pricing.

-This keyboard cannot be recommended for the serious gamer, in which case you need to be willing to spend a little extra money.
+This keyboard cannot be recommended for the serious gamer, in which case you need to be willing to spend more than this.